Table of contents

 - Adjustability: Can be rolled up or down based on price movements.

-- Defined risk and reward: Clear parameters for risk and reward; the initial net premium is the maximum possible profit, while the calculated loss from the calls or puts minus the initial premium is the maximum possible loss.
+- Defined risk and reward: The initial net premium is the maximum possible profit, while the calculated loss from the calls or puts minus the initial premium is the maximum possible loss.

 - Commission costs: Higher commission costs due to the opening and closing of four positions.